The Chicago Theatre | FAQs

 Lost and Found

 Whether you misplaced something before, during or after an event, we’re here to help.
-Please contact our customer service at 312.462.6300 or speak with an usher or guest experience representative for further assistance.
+Please speak with an usher or guest experience representative for further assistance.
+Click here to fill out our Lost & Found form.

 Outside Food and Beverages